coralproject/reef/CODE-STYLES.md

 # Javascript conventions

-We have not instituted a js convention, however refer to the [Airbnb js react conventions](https://github.com/airbnb/javascript/tree/master/react).
+We have not instituted a js convention.
+For a good guide, see [Airbnb js react conventions](https://github.com/airbnb/javascript/tree/master/react).